Writing

 The Write Stuff Approach at Woodcote

-As a school we have adopted “The Write Stuff” by Jane Constantine to bring clarity to the mechanics of writing.
-‘The Write Stuff’ follows a method called ‘Sentence Stacking’ which refers to the fact that sentences are stacked together and organised to engage children with short, intensive moments of learning that they can then immediately apply to their own writing.
+To enable our children to write effectively and coherently, we teach writing using 'The Write Stuff' approach by Jane Considine.
+This approach allows children to apply basic skills, vocabulary and grammar knowledge to write effective sentences, which are full of impact and keep the reader interested.
+‘The Write Stuff’ follows a method called ‘Sentence Stacking’ which refers to the fact that sentences are stacked together chronologically and organised to engage children with short, intensive moments of learning that they can then immediately apply to their own writing.

 KS1: